 Comparing Citizen Views in Alberta and British Columbia

-The Select Special Ethics and Accountability Committee is currently reviewing four key pieces of provincial legislation, including the Public Interest Disclosure (Whistleblower Protection) Act, and is accepting public submissions until February 26.
-Parkland Institute Research Manager Rebecca Graff-McRae looks at the current act aimed at protecting whistleblowers.
+The Select Special Ethics and Accountability Committee is currently reviewing four key pieces of provincial legislation, including the Public Interest Disclosure (Whistleblower Protection) Act.
+Parkland Institute's Rebecca Graff-McRae looks at the current act aimed at protecting whistleblowers.

 I interviewed Stephen Harper in the fall of 1991 as part of my doctoral research into the Reform party.
 Of all the things he said at that time, the comment that has stuck most with me was that it was undesirable for a governing party to garner more than optimum electoral support; beyond that meant it owed too much to too many voters.